Lindaobichukwu/Car-Price-Prediction/README.md

                                        .
 Analyzed the Models of the car brands

 ### Conclusion:
               In conclusion, prices of cars manufactured varied across the years.
-With 2011 being the highest price in production and 2022 the least.¶
+With 2011 having the highest price on production and 2022 the least.¶

               With Ultima and Camry been the most produced car models.